-If you do not require the use of RDP, you can change the default port (3389) or disable RDP to protect your machine from Filecoder and other RDP exploits.
+We recommend you to disable or change Remote Desktop Protocol.
+If you do not require the use of RDP, you can change the default port (3389) or disable RDP to protect your machine from ransomware and other RDP exploits.
 For instructions on how to disable RDP, visit the appropriate Microsoft Knowledge Base article below:

 For more information about RDP, see the following WeLiveSecurity article: Remote Desktop (RDP) Hacking 101: I can see your desktop from here!

-If you need to keep RDP running and cannot disable or change the RDP settings, you can use a password to protect the ESET product from being altered by an attacker.
+If you are a business user, we recommend using a password to protect the ESET product from being altered by an attacker.
 This prevents unauthenticated settings modification, disabling the protection, or even uninstalling the ESET product.
-We recommend using a different password from the one used for the RDP login credentials.
+If you are using RDP, we recommend using a different password from the one used for the RDP login credentials.